huyhoanglc/ShopN-E-M/README.md

 - **Authentication and Authorization**: Register, login, and user role management (admin and customer).
 - **Product Search and Filter**: Search products by name, brand, or category.
 - **Order Management**: Track and manage customer orders.
-- **User Interface**: A user-friendly interface designed with HTML, CSS, and JavaScript.
+- **User Interface**: A user-friendly interface designed with HTML, CSS, JavaScript, and Bootstrap 5.

 ## **Technologies Used**